stephenpaynter/Automates_Chicago_2022/README.md

 ![title-slide](_images/automates_5.jpg)

 APIs are everywhere.
-There are so many public facing APIss available on the internet that anyone can interact with.
+There are so many public facing APIs available on the internet that anyone can interact with.

 ![title-slide](_images/automates_6.jpg)